nsnam/ns-3-dev-git/src/uan/doc/uan.rst

 is broken into four main parts:  The channel, PHY, MAC and Autonomous Underwater Vehicle (AUV) models.

-The need for underwater wireless communications exists in applications such as remote control in offshore oil industry [1]_, pollution monitoring in environmental systems, speech transmission between divers, mapping of the ocean floor, mine counter measures [4]_, seismic monitoring of ocean faults as well as climate changes monitoring.
+The need for underwater wireless communications exists in applications such as remote control in offshore oil industry [1]_, pollution monitoring in environmental systems, speech transmission between divers, mapping of the ocean floor, mine counter measures [2]_ [4]_, seismic monitoring of ocean faults as well as climate changes monitoring.
 Unfortunately, making on-field measurements is very expensive and there are no commonly accepted standard to base on.
 Hence, the priority to make research work going on, it is to realize a complete simulation framework that researchers can use to experiment, make tests and make performance evaluation and comparison.

 The NS-3 UAN module is a first step in this direction, trying to offer a reliable and realistic tool.
-In fact, the UAN module offers accurate modelling of the underwater acoustic channel, a model of the WHOI acoustic modem (one of the widely used acoustic modems)[6]_ and its communications performance, and some MAC protocols.
+In fact, the UAN module offers accurate modelling of the underwater acoustic channel, a model of the WHOI acoustic modem (one of the widely used acoustic modems) [6]_ and its communications performance, and some MAC protocols.

 Model Description